Conium maculatum: Description

 Conium maculatum is a herbaceous flowering plant that typically grows as a biennial, but can grow as a perennial on occasion.
+It is a nitrophile.
 The second year stems topped with flowers grow to between 0.5 and 3 m in height; they are coarse and branch frequently.
 Stems are hollow except at the joints where the leaves are attached and are generally spotted or streaked with purple.
 In the first year of growth, the plant has no stems and produces a large rosette of leaves.
 All parts of the plant are glabrous, lacking hairs, but sometimes they will have a small amount of blue-grey natural waxes on lower parts of the plant.
 The taproot is long, white, has a fleshy texture, and is usually unbranched.

 The leaves are one- to three-pinnate, finely divided and lacy.
 The leaves lower down on the plant are two-pinnate or more, while the upper leaves are one-pinnate and often only partly divided.
 The lower leaves are larger than those higher up.
 They are broad with an overall triangular shape, some 30 to 60 cm in length.
 The leaflets are attached in pairs on opposite sides of the central veins.

 The poison hemlock's flowers are small and white; each flower has five petals and lacks sepals.
 The flowers have white stamens and a style that measures about 0.5 mm.
 The flowers are in umbrella shaped clusters called umbels.
 They measure 2 to 5 cm in diameter and are found both at the end of stem branches and growing from the axils, the angle created where the leaf stem joins the main stems of the plant.
 Each umbel is a circular cluster of ten to twenty rays, the short stems 1 to 3.5 cm long, radiating out from its center.

 The fruit is a schizocarp, it can easily be separated into two parts.
 The fruits measure 2.5 to 3.5 mm long and are gray-brown with ridges and have an egg shaped outline.